jupyter/jupyter/docs/source/contrib_docs/doc-workflow.rst

      or your pull request to be merged.

-   - If tests show an error: Revise and resubmit your pull request.You do not need to open a new pull request. .
+   - If tests show an error: Revise and resubmit your pull request.
+You do not need to open a new pull request.
 If needed, please ask for assistance.

 7. Celebrate your documentation contribution.